 Credits:

-Project coordinator and Artistic Director: Gregory Little, Director of IRIS, LCCC
+Project coordinator and Artistic Director: Gregory Little MFA, Director of IRIS, LCCC

-Producer, researcher and scriptwriter: Janeya Hisle, Lorain Black History Project
+Producer, researcher and scriptwriter: Janeya Hisle MBA, Lorain Black History Project

 Lead Developers, sound design and coding: David LeBron and Gabriel Beckstrom, IRIS, LCCC